RMS Empress of Canada (1920): History

 The liner undertook her maiden voyage on 5 May 1922.
 Based at the port of Vancouver, British Columbia, Canada, the first Empress of Canada was intended to provide service to the Empire of Japan, Hong Kong, and China.
 She was at the time the largest vessel ever engaged in trans-Pacific service.
-Her sister ships included Empress of France and Empress of Britain.

 Great Kantō earthquake

 On 4 September 1923, Empress of Canada arrived at Tokyo harbour—just three days after the devastating Great Kantō earthquake struck the city.
 Those aboard Empress of Canada found that the Canadian ocean liner RMS Empress of Australia had been converted to a command post from which the British consul was directing relief work.
 Empress of Canada transported refugees – 587 Europeans, 31 Japanese, and 362 Chinese – to Kobe, Japan.

 On 13 October 1929, Empress of Canada ran aground off Vancouver Island, British Columbia.
 Ninety-six passengers were taken off by tender and landed at Victoria, British Columbia.
 She was refloated on 15 October and towed to Esquimalt, British Columbia, for drydocking.